-Company Performance Criteria and Hurdles

-Managing Director and CEO: 90% of total STI 2022 weighting at Target and 112.5% of total STI 2022 weighting at Stretch

-Chief Finance Officer: 70% of total STI 2022 weighting at Target and 87.5% of total STI 2022 weighting at Stretch
+Company Performance Criteria and Hurdles Managing Director and CEO: 90% of total STI 2022 weighting at Target and 112.5% of total STI 2022 weighting at Stretch Chief Finance Officer: 70% of total STI 2022 weighting at Target and 87.5% of total STI 2022 weighting at Stretch

-Company Performance Criteria and Hurdles Weighting at Target (and Stretch) Measure at Target Achievement Exploration efficiency measured viainground expenditure and total exploration costs THRESHOLD TARGET STRETCH Exploration and Growth 52.5% (67.5% at Stretch) Exploration effectiveness measured via progress of prospects through the exploration and business development pipelines, and Growth opportunities meeting Gold Roads investment criteria.
-1 2 3 Target and stretch in exploration efficiency was achieved.
+Company Performance Criteria and Hurdles Weighting at Target (and Stretch) Measure at Target 2022 Outcome Achievement 1 Exploration efficiency measured viainground expenditure and total exploration costs THRESHOLD TARGET STRETCH Exploration and Growth52.5% (67.5% Stretch) 52.5% (67.5% at Stretch) Exploration effectiveness measured via progress of prospects through the exploration and business development pipelines, and Growth opportunities meeting Gold Roads investment criteria.
+Target and stretch in exploration efficiency was achieved.
 Exploration effectiveness targets were partially achieved.
 Growth opportunities target and stretch were achieved with the successful takeover of DGO Gold.
-56% 35% (40% at THRESHOLD TARGET STRETCH Gruyere Deliver Gold Road attributable production, AISC and total mining volume targets for 2022 • 10% Gluyere Stretch) The mining volume tar Gold production and A t achieved.
-10% 1 ESG ratings assessments maintained in 50 th THRESHOLD TARGET STRETCH FCC 12.5% (17.5% at to 75 th percentile • 10% ESG Stretch) 2 ESG performance improvement and implementation of ESG initiatives as approved by the Board.
+56% THRESHOLD TARGET STRETCH Orunara 35% (40% at Stretch) Deliver Gold Road attributable production, AISC • 10% Gruyere and total mining volume targets for 2022 The mining volume target was achieved.
+Gold production and AISC targets were not achieved.
+10% 1 ESG ratings assessments maintained in 50 th THRESHOLD TARGET STRETCH 12.5% (17.5% at to 75 th percentile ESG Stretch) 2 ESG performance improvement and implementation of ESG initiatives as approved by the Board.
 ESG ratings improved.
-Majority of the ESG init achieved.
+Majority of the ESG initiatives and targets achieved.
 10% Total 100% (125% at Stretch) 76% (60.8% at Stretch)